Having children when the parents are related

 In the event of a risk of congenital malformations, special ultrasound examinations of the fetus may be performed.
 The available options for testing and investigation of the fetus, child or adult will be discussed during the genetic counselling session.
 If there are no known cases of the disease in the family, a genetic test will not be performed.

-Fetal diagnostics in Norway
+Prenatal diagnostics in Norway

-Fetal diagnostics is offered to pregnant women who are at greater risk of having a fetus with a severe hereditary disease or developmental abnormality.
+Prenatal diagnostics is offered to pregnant women who are at greater risk of having a fetus with a severe hereditary disease or developmental abnormality.

 Newborn screening and examination

 All parents are offered medical examinations of their newborn baby to detect any anomalies or congenital disorders.

 - Pregnant women can attend a pregnancy check-up performed by a midwife, at a health centre or by their doctor.
 All pregnancy check-ups run by the municipality are free of charge.